machal/cssmine-content/flexbox-prohlizece.md

 is causing a number of minor bugs in browsers.

 Apart from looking up bugs at Google or StackOverflow, you can take a look at the **flexbugs** project.
-This Phillip Walton project is gathering, documenting and finding solutions to the most common bugs.
+This Phillip Walton's project is gathering, documenting and finding solutions to the most common bugs.

 See <https://github.com/philipwalton/flexbugs>